mrmorris/ryans-book-june/01-chapter.md

-# Chapter 1: A special chapter!
+# Chapter 1: A special but kinda awful chapter!

 ----